ralfoide/rig4/v4.1/README.md

 The Izumi file starts with a header that defines a series of *Izumi tags*.
 These tags indicate *what* to do with the document.
-For example tags convey the tile, date and category of an article or how a the various posts of a blog should be ordered.
+For example tags convey the tile, date and category of an article or how the various posts of a blog should be ordered.

 In an Izumi blog, each posts also carries an Izumi header with tags specific to that blog post such as its title and date.